 Students are introduced to careers in the Food Service and Hospitality industry.
 Students will learn and apply basic skills and knowledge needed for success in a Food Service and Hospitality career while working with a mentor in the field.
-Lab fee charged.
-ProStart Certificate of Merit test fee.
+ProStart Certificate of Merit test optional.
 Prerequisites: Honors Art/Science of Nutrition A , or Nutrition Science (C or better)

 Culinary, Hospitality Management 2 (Honors) H78

 This course is a continuation of level 1 with more in-depth skills and knowledge of the Food Service and Hospitality profession.
 Students will be introduced to many of the behind the scenes activities necessary for a professional and successful Food Service and Hospitality establishment.
 Prepares students for ProStart certification.
-Lab fee charged.
-ProStart Certificate of Merit test fee.
+ProStart Certificate of Merit test optional.
+Up to a possibility of 7 articulared with AACC - see teacher for more information.
 Prerequisites: Honors Culinary, Hospitality Management 1 (C or better)

 Decisions for Responsible Parenting H25